 There are many camping opportunities in the San Luis Valley.
 Check out our listings for full-hookup commercial campgrounds.
 If you are looking for a more remote campsite, explore the options at the Great Sand Dunes National Park, Rio Grande National Forest, and San Luis Lakes State Park.

-There are plenty of opportunities for great fishing in high mountain lakes and streams as well as downstream rivers and reservoirs in the Conejos Peak, Del Norte, Creede and Saguache Ranger Districts.
-The five major species of fish found in the forest include, Rainbow Trout, Brown Trout, Brook Tout, Cutthroat Trout and the Rio Grande Cutthroat.
+There are plenty of opportunities for great fishing in high mountain lakes and streams as well as downstream rivers and reservoirs in the Conejos Peak, Del Norte, Creede, and Saguache Ranger Districts.
+The five major species of fish found in the forest include Rainbow Trout, Brown Trout, Brook Trout, Cutthroat Trout, and the Rio Grande Cutthroat.
 All persons fifteen years of age or older are required to have a Colorado fishing license.
 Visit the Division of Wildlife site for fishing information, rules and regulations, and applications and licenses.
 Check out our page on Ice Fishing.

 The Rio Grande National Forest allows big game, small game, and waterfowl hunting in Conejos Peak, Creede, and Saguache Districts.
-Six species of big game animals are hunted n the forest, including elk, mule deer, pronghorn antelope, black bear, bighorn sheep and mountain lion.
-Special permits are required (by drawing) to hunt cow elk, antelope and sheep.
-For more information, contact the Area 17, WS Region Office, 719-587-6900, 722 South Road 1 East, Monte Vista, CO 81144.
+Six species of big game animals are hunted in the forest, including elk, mule deer, pronghorn antelope, black bear, bighorn sheep, and mountain lion.
+Special permits are required (by drawing) to hunt cow elk, antelope, and sheep.
+For more information, contact Area 17, WS Region Office, 719-587-6900, 722 South Road 1 East, Monte Vista, CO 81144.